Published on October 9th, 2020 | by Ruben0

 - Osborne Oloroso Solera India: 1995 vs. 2020 edition

 A sweet Oloroso from a solera that used to be shipped to Spain’s former South American colonies (“Las Indias”).
 It is a wine with a style called English at that time: a small dose of PX would be added to round off the edges.
 Solera India was part of the personal stocks of the Osborne family and until 1992 these wines were not commercialized.
 We’re trying one of the early commercial batches next to the recently rebranded wine of today.

 - Gonzalez Byass Viña Dulce Nombre: 1960s vs. 2020 edition

 Viña Dulce Nombre is a sweet sherry made from Palomino grapes, a winemaking tradition that is now almost entirely lost.
 It comes from Gonzalez Byass’ Viña Canariera in the pago Carrascal.
-I found a bottle from the mid 1950s – mid 1960s.
+I found a bottle from the mid 1950s – early 1960s.
 This would have been a fairly young wine at the time, but 50+ years of bottle ageing will have left their mark.
 We can taste it alongside a bottle of Viña Dulce released early this year after more than 30 years of (barrel) ageing as a vintage 1986 sherry (the last harvest this style was produced).

 It should be interesting to witness the development of these rare and high-quality sherries, and see how they compare.
 Can we still discover their common DNA or has time changed them entirely?

 Of course you’re invited to follow the live stream during Sherry Week, simply head over to the Facebook page of the Consejo Regulador.
 During the presentation you will be able to ask questions and interact with other sherry lovers via chat.
 Mark the date in your agenda.